sean-harrison-bristol/Effects-of-Health-Conditions-and-Risk-Factors-on-Socioeconomic-Outcomes/README.md

 Funding
 Health Foundation.

-This repository will be updated upon acceptance of publication to include the manuscript, supplementary information and all code used in this study.

-Until publication, this repository contains the manuscript (as on MedRxiv) and all supplementary information.

 Authors: Sean Harrison*, PhD [1,2], Alisha R Davies, PhD [3], Matt Dickson, PhD [4], Jessica Tyrrell, PhD [5], Michael J Green, PhD [6], Srinivasa Vittal Katikireddi, PhD [6], Desmond Campbell, PhD [6], Marcus Munafò, PhD [7], Padraig Dixon, PhD [1,2], Hayley E Jones, PhD [2], Frances Rice, PhD [8], Neil M Davies^, PhD [1,2], Laura D Howe^, PhD [1,2]